smithy-lang/smithy/docs/source/spec/core.rst

     }

-A create operation can be defined as a :ref:`collection operation <collection-operations>` such that the identifier of a resource is defined by the service when a resource is created.
-This kind of create operation is formed when the identifiers of every parent resource are bound on the input members of an operation, but the child identifers of the resource are omitted.
+A create operation can be defined as a :ref:`collection operation <collection-operations>` such that the identifier(s) of a resource are defined by the service when a resource is created.
+This kind of create operation is formed when the operation is marked with the :ref:`collection-trait`.
 For example:

 .. code-block:: smithy

+    @collection
+    operation CreateForecast(CreateForecastInput) -> CreateForecastOutput

     structure CreateForecastInput {
       // No identifier is provided by the client, so the service is